davidtorres1818/ILSR6V1/README.md

 ```

 Once the outlier laboratories are removed, one-way ANOVA analysis and
-mean comparison test can be performed \[1\].
-The ILS package provides
+mean comparison test can be performed.
+The ILS package provides function
-function ils.aov() to perform an analysis of variance considering random
+ils.aov() to perform an analysis of variance considering random or fixed
-or fixed effects of the laboratory factor depending on the value of the
+effects of the laboratory factor depending on the value of the random
-random argument.
-By setting this parameter to TRUE, a random effects
+argument.
+By setting this parameter to TRUE, a random effects one-way
-one-way ANOVA is done for each material, providing the corresponding F
+ANOVA is done for each material, providing the corresponding F tests and
-tests and confidence intervals for the variances.
-For instance, the
+confidence intervals for the variances.
+For instance, the following code
-following code shows an example using the results of one material for
+shows an example using the results of one material for the sake of
-the sake of simplicity.
+simplicity.

 ``` r
 Glucose2 <- subset(Glucose, Material == "A")